godamartonaron/GODA_pyPPG/README.md

 ## Introduction
 The ***pyPPG*** is a standardised toolbox to analyze long-term finger PPG recordings in real-time.
 The state-of-the-art PPG biomarkers have been identified, implemented in the *pyPPG* toolbox, and validated on standard, public available PPG databases.
-The *pyPPG* using the improved *Automatic Beat Detection* beat detector [(*Aboy et al. 2005*)](https://ieeexplore.ieee.org/abstract/document/1510850).
+The *pyPPG* using the improved *Automatic Beat Detector* [(*Aboy et al. 2005*)](https://ieeexplore.ieee.org/abstract/document/1510850).
 The PPG peak and onset detection are implemented with.
 The *pyPPG* offers a robust beat detection, and a comprhessive assessment of clinically relevant biomarkers of continuous PPG time series.

 ## Description
 The following steps are implemented in the ***pyPPG*** toolbox: